Stomata (Cambridge (CIE) A Level Biology): Revision Note

 • Stomata (specifically the guard cells) control the diffusion of gases in and out of leaves

-Increasing light intensity Darkness
+• increasing light intensity

-Low carbon dioxide concentration in the air spaces within the leaf High carbon dioxide concentrations in the air spaces within the leaf
+• low carbon dioxide concentration in the air spaces within the leaf

-Water stress - when the supply of water from the roots is limited and/or there are high rates of transpiration
+• water stress - when the supply of water from the roots is limited and/or there are high rates of transpiration

 A stoma is actually the aperture (hole) between two guard cells, but the term is often used to refer to the whole unit (the two guard cells and the hole between them).
-Don’t forget – stoma (singular) refers to one of these units, whereas stomata (plural) refers to many!
+Don’t forget – stoma (singular) refers to one of these units, whereas stomata (plural) refers to many

 Opening & Closing of Stomata